 This is an introductory course in basic design and operation of live sound equipment and studio recording software and hardware.
 Students will demonstrate the fundamental skills to reinforce live music performances and the ability to produce and record performances both live and in a multi-track situation.
 Students will be exposed to and use all techniques and systems currently in use in the music industry.
 Want to record a song or create a podcast?
 This class is for you.
 Students should be computer literate and have a solid knowledge of basic math concepts.
 After school time will be required in order to fulfill course competencies.

-Raymond Singers

-This is a program open to all students, however, voice placement auditions will be held.
-Choral works in the style of folk, classical, semi-classical, jazz, and pop are studied and performed.
-The course strives to cultivate the fundamental principles of singing through the study of tone production, resonance, breath control, diction, and voice care.
-Special emphasis will be placed on music reading and basic musicianship.
-Students are especially encouraged to participate in various state and regional events, such as New Hampshire All-State Music Festival, Solo and Ensemble Festival, etc. Out-of-school time is required for rehearsals and/or performances, including certain school holidays.
-Preparing music through practice at home and individual performance of passages (through electronic recording or in person) is required.

-Raymond Singers I
+Business Education

+Accounting I - Introduction to Principles

-1 credit/full year Grades 9-12
+.50 credit/1 semester Grades 9-12